How to Back up Important Files on Windows 10

 Select the Backup on the left menu.
 Windows will not allow you to back up to a folder location on the computer.
 You must add an external USB / Network drive to the Backup.

-Insert a USB drive into your computer and Windows should identify it and allow you to back up to it.
+Insert a USB drive into your computer; Windows should identify it and allow you to back it up.

 Click Add a drive > Select a drive.